As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Minerva Mine & Fayville

 The Minerva Mine No.1 is another excellent rockhounding location, as enthusiasts may find barite, strontianite, or alstonite.
 However, the area stream gravels in Fayville may yield some diamonds, though they are rare.
-Yet, you will certainly find agate or jasper.
+Yet, you will definitely find agate or jasper.

 TIP: You might be interested in useful tips on how to find rocks in nature if you just start with rockhounding.
 Check out the ultimate guide in the article below: